FabricMC/fabric/CONTRIBUTING.md

 ### Events

 - Events should not be used if there is only one subscriber, like a handler in a registered unique namespace.
-- Events should be produced and fully usable without object allocation.
+- Events should be produced and fully usable with minimal object allocation.
+  - In particular, avoid data holder objects for inputs, but rather pass them as separate parameters.
 - Events should use dedicated callback interfaces.
     - Callback interfaces should be `@FunctionalInterface`s.
     - Callback methods should be uniquely named such that a handler can implement multiple at once.